neelsmith/GedCom.jl/docs/src/individuals.md

 ## Identifiers for family relations

 GEDCOM's lineage-linked grammar models the relation of individuals to two biological parents.
-The `parentage` function finds the identifier for the family unit that an individual was born into.
+The `parentage` function finds the identifier ("pointer") for the family unit that an individual was born into.

 ```@example indis
 GedCom.parentage(abe)
 ```

 The `spouses` function returns a (possibly empty) vector of all family units in which an individual appears as a "spouse."
-In addition to pairs of biological parents, the GEDCOM practice also treates married pairs of spouses as family units (whether or not they have biological children).
+In addition to pairs of biological parents, the GEDCOM practice also treates married couples as family units (whether or not they have biological children).

 ```@example indis
 GedCom.spouses(abe)